skarlekar/smart-quora/README.md

 ![Domain Model](images/sq-process-flow.png)

 ### SmartQuora Participants
 There are three types of Participants in SmartQuora BNA.
 They are: Inquirers, Responders and Administrators.
-Both Inqui
+Inquirers and Responders are collectively called as QuoraUsers in the

 ## Setup Instructions